 Dr. Wold grew up in Marlboro, NJ and graduated from the University of Virginia in 1982, followed by the University of Medicine and Dentistry/Rutgers Medical School in 1986.
 He completed his radiology residency and fellowship in Body Imaging at NY Medical College in Valhalla, NY.

 Frederick Zito, M.D.

 Dr. Zito graduated from UNMDNJ- Newark.
-He completed his residency in Diagnostic Radiology at St. Vincent’s Medical Center, Bridgeport, Connecticut and his fellowship in Nuclear Medicine/Body Imaging/Breast imaging at Saint Barnabas Medical Center, Livingston New Jersey.
-He specializes in Nuclear Medicine, Body Imaging and Brest Imaging.
+He completed his residency in Diagnostic Radiology at St. Vincent’s Medical Center, Bridgeport, Connecticut and his fellowship in Nuclear Medicine/Body Imaging/Breast Imaging at Saint Barnabas Medical Center, Livingston New Jersey.
+He specializes in Nuclear Medicine, Body Imaging and Breast Imaging.

 Nicholas Perosi, M.D.